FT-Autonomous/f1tenth-ros-setup/README.md

 * Having multiple terminals open can get confusing, luckily in VSCode you can rename each terminal to something more convenient: Right-click terminal name -> rename.

+## Using the GUI within the Docker Container via VNC

-## Enabling the container to display GUIs on the host machine
+First, run the container with the VNC ports exposed.

 ```
-docker compose run -p 5900:5900 f1tenth-ros sh setup.sh
+docker compose run -p 5900:5900 -p 6080:6080 f1tenth-ros sh setup.sh
 ```

-Then open `localhost:6080/vnc.html` in your browser.

-[DWM Keybindings](https://github.com/FT-Autonomous/dwm) (keybindings for general use in the docker container)

-Open a terminal and then type in `source /utils/run-simulator.sh Silverstone`.

-## VNC
-Make sure to use a VNC client in order to run the sim.
+### Connecting to the Docker Container Using a VNC Client

+There is a universal method, though you will have a better experience using a dedicated VNC client.

-### MacOS
+#### MacOS

-A VNC client exists which you can use in the terminal via `open vnc://ADDRESS:PORT`.
+MacOS comes with a built in VNC client.
+Once the docker container is running, you can open it using `open vnc://localhost:5900`.

-### Linux
+#### Linux

-A VNC client can be installed called remmina
+A VNC client can be installed called remmina:

    * [Debian based](https://remmina.org/how-to-install-remmina/)
       * It is not found in the apt repository but you can use snap/flatpaks or adding it to the apt repository
    * Arch based